nodejs/build/doc/meetings/build-wg-meeting-2024-07-16.md

   * No update

 * Discuss state of r2 migration on Build WG meeting [#3508](https://github.com/nodejs/build/issues/3508)
   * A change was merged, broke release workflow.
+It was partially backed out to allow the security release to happen.
+  * Subsequent fix has been applied but looks like there might be an issue promoting nightlies in R2.

 ## Q&A, Other